aai-institute/pyDVL/CONTRIBUTING.md

 ### Skipping CI runs

-You sometimes would like to skip CI for certain commits (e.g. updating the readme).
-In order to do that you can simply prefix the commit message with `[skip ci]`.
+One sometimes would like to skip CI for certain commits (e.g. updating the readme).
+In order to do this, simply prefix the commit message with `[skip ci]`.

-- Other strings, like `[ci skip]` are allowed, but we prefer `[skip ci]`.
-- The string doesn't have to be at the beginning of the commit message, but we prefer doing it that way because it makes it immediately apparent when looking at commits in a PR.
+The string can be anywhere, but adding it to the beginning of the commit message makes it more evident when looking at commits in a PR.

 Refer to the official [GitHub documentation](https://docs.github.com/en/actions/managing-workflow-runs/skipping-workflow-runs) for more information.